 To prevent lice infestation among dogs, veteran pet owners recommend using anti-flea shampoos and washing their collars, sweaters, and beddings in tepid to hot water.
 Cleaning their ears is also a must to reduce the risk of infection and inflammation.
 A responsible pet owner would even have his or her four-legged friend vaccinated.

-For pet owners living in a free-standing house and lot property or those dwelling inside subdivisions, it should be fine as most subdivisions in the country allow owners to have pets.
-For one, the trusted house and lot developer Camella have pet-friendly policies implemented within their master-planned communities and even within their condominium projects.
+Pet owners living in a free-standing house and lot property or those dwelling inside subdivisions have nothing to worry about.
+It should be fine as most subdivisions in the country allow owners to have pets.
+For one, the trusted house and lot developer Camella have pet-friendly policies implemented within their master-planned communities.
+The same is also true within their condominium projects.

 Apart from various ideal house and lot units for different families, Camella’s master-planned communities stand out from the pack for having ample open spaces suitable for many outdoor activities for families and their pets.
 Known for its quality homes and beautiful landscapes, Camella remains a sensible choice for many Filipino families.
-With an enclosed living space monitored by round-the-clock security, pet owners do not have to be burdened by their pets getting lost outside the vicinity.
+Camella has an enclosed living space monitored by round-the-clock security.
+Here, pet owners do not have to worry about their pets getting lost outside the vicinity.

 Adopting pets could be as huge and rewarding a responsibility as taking care of little kids.
 Without a doubt, it comes with its own set of precautions and daily considerations.
 From making sure they are safe and well-fed, taking them on necessary trips to the vet, cleaning up after their mess and whatnots, raising pets is a serious commitment.
 Before having them in the house, every member of the family must be educated about pet rearing.
 Whatever the type of pet, it is vital to note that responsible pet ownership demands time, affection, and investment.

 Taking pets home is easy in Camella.
 With spaces to run around its master-planned communities, families and pets alike can have their taste of activity and freedom.
 The trusted homebuilder also designs house and lots so that everyone’s hyperactive furry friends have their space.
-Check out the selection of house and lots for sale here.
+Check out the selection of pet-friendly house and lot options for sale here.